wp-graphql/wp-graphql/README.md

 Please make sure this file refers to the latest specific versions of WordPress and PHP that are available as a Docker image.
 These values will serve as default values if no environment variables have been explicitly set.
   ```
-  .env
+  docker-tasks/common/env/docker-versions.sh
   ```
-Please avoid using the `latest` tag because the WP Docker image is published a few days after the PHP code is made available and that can result in inaccurate test results.
+Please avoid using the `latest` Docker tag.
+Once Docker caches a Docker image for a given tag onto your machine, it won't automatically check for updates.
+Using an actual version number ensures Docker image caches are updated at the right time.

 ### Generating Code Coverage
 You can generate code coverage for tests by passing `--coverage`, `--coverage-xml` or `--coverage-html` with the tests.